jhumphry/parse_args/README.md

 accepted by the program.
 Typically this is invoked if a particular Boolean_Option (traditionally `-h` or `--help`)  was specified on the command line.

-### `Option` types

-The actual options/arguments themselves are in the form of objects derived from the base `Option` type.
-These objects are not intended to be instantiated directly.
-Instead factory functions will be provided to allocate new objects and return `Option_Ptr` values which are passed to the `Add_Option` or `Append_Positional` procedures of `Argument_Parser`.

-#### Basic types of option in `Parse_Args`

-    function Make_Boolean_Option(Default : in Boolean := False)
-       return Option_Ptr;
-    function Make_Repeated_Option(Default : in Natural := 0)
-       return Option_Ptr;

-These factories return options that are intended to be specified without additional values.
-The Boolean type can only be specified once.
-If not specified the default value will be returned, and if specified the opposite will be returned.
-The Repeated type can be specified more than once and the return value is an integer giving the number of times it appeared on the command line.

-    function Make_Integer_Option(Default : in Integer := 0;
-                                 Min : in Integer := Integer'First;
-                                 Max : in Integer := Integer'Last
-                                ) return Option_Ptr;
-    function Make_Natural_Option(Default : in Natural := 0)
-       return Option_Ptr;
-    function Make_Positive_Option(Default : in Positive := 1)
-       return Option_Ptr;

-The Integer option type takes a default value to be returned if nothing is specified by the user, together with minimum and maximum valid values.
-The Natural and Positive factories are simply a convenience with the limits pre-set.

-    function Make_String_Option(Default : in String := "")
-       return Option_Ptr;

-This factory returns an option that holds a string.

-#### Operations of option types

-    function Set(O : in Option) return Boolean;

-This function indicates whether a particular option was set.
-If not, the value returned may be a default value.

-    function Image(O : in Option) return String is abstract;

-This returns a string giving the value of the option.
-This is the default representation of the converted value, so is not necessarily the same as the representation accepted from the user.

 ## Defining new option types using the generic packages